MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 ## What does end of support mean?

 Office 2010, like almost all Microsoft products, has a support lifecycle during which we provide bug fixes and security fixes.
 This lifecycle lasts for a certain number of years from the date of the product's initial release.
 For Office 2010, the support lifecycle is 10 years.
 The end of this lifecycle is known as the product's end of support.
-When Office 2010 reaches its end of support on October 13, 2020, Microsoft will no longer provide the following:
+Office 2010 reached its end of support on October 13, 2020, and Microsoft no longer provides the following services:

 - Technical support for issues